annwit/ecommerce-shoe-prices-analysis-and-prediction/README.md

 # Shoe prices analysis and prediction

 Data analysis (data visualisations) and machine learning models (decision trees, random forests) on the e-commerce dataset.\
-Performed on Google Colaboratory notebooks, which I linked to my GitHub account.\
+Performed on Google Colaboratory notebooks (with the use of Python 3 and many specialistic libraries), which I linked to my GitHub account.\
 Dataset provided by Datafiniti's Product Database, accessed via data.world site https://data.world/datafiniti/mens-shoe-prices.